ttscoff/bunch/bunch-files/spotlight-searches.md

 ## Spotlight Search {#spotlightsearch}

 You can also harness the full power of Spotlight using the syntax you're used to in the floating Spotlight window.
 Just surround your search in single quotes.
 A scope can be defined as above, but with this query you can only specify one folder.
 It defaults to your Home folder and all of its subfolders.
-The same query limit and modifier as above apply.
+The same scope and result limit modifiers as above apply.

 ```
 Default